-With more and more vehicles crowding Florida’s roadways each year, chain reaction accidents and similar incidents involving three or more vehicles are becoming an all too common occurrence.
+With more and more vehicles crowding Florida’s roadways each year, chain reaction accidents and multi-car crashes involving three or more vehicles are becoming an all too common occurrence.

 Under Florida law, you have a right to seek compensation for the damages you suffered as a result of an auto accident in which another driver was responsible.
 In order to collect for these damages, you must first be able to establish who was at fault and how much liability each driver had in the accident.